-Want’s to be a soldier because they think soldiers are badass
+Wants to be a Soldier because they think Soldiers are badass

 For a personal challenge

-Because they think other’s will respect them for it
+Because they think others will respect them for it

-I’m not saying that any of theses reasons are bad reasons.
-But if I had to guess why the majority of people join (at least in combat jobs)it’s because they want to be a badass.
+I’m not saying that any of these reasons are bad reasons.
+But if I had to guess why the majority of people join (at least in combat jobs) it’s because they want to be a badass.
 I’m in a combat job, and I see evidence of this all the time among those who recently joined.
 Many of the young guys talk about wanting to deploy like it’s a badge of honor.
 But those who are deployed usually want nothing more than to go home.
 And I have to say that, though I’ve never been in combat, I’m wise enough to know that it’s not a place anyone wants to be.
 When I hear these kids saying they want to go fight, I always ask them if they heard that people are being killed over there.
 They say “yeah, but …” thinking that it won’t happen to them.
 Once they do deploy, it’s a different story, especially if they see a friend killed.

 I’m not a pacifist by any means.
 If I were deployed, I would certainly not hesitate to kill anyone trying to kill me or those from my unit.
-I would do my job to the best of my ability, and hope that I would never shirk my duties as a soldier and NCO.
+I would do my job to the best of my ability, and hope that I would never shirk my duties as a Soldier and NCO.
 I would go without complaint if I were sent, but I don’t know that I would ever volunteer.

 Being in the Army is great.
 I’m surrounded by great people who I’d not hesitate to go into battle with.
-The professionalism of most soldiers is commendable, but there are some who clearly don’t want to be there.
+The professionalism of most Soldiers is commendable, but there are some who clearly don’t want to be there.
 Some are indifferent.
 But when it comes down to it, we all do our jobs.
 For better or worse, no matter the cause, when told to go, we go.
-So, when you thank a soldier, thank them the way you’d thank a plumber who fixes your leaky pipe because if he wasn’t getting paid, he wouldn’t be there.
+So, when you thank a Soldier, thank them the way you’d thank a plumber who fixes your leaky pipe because, if he wasn’t getting paid, he wouldn’t be there.
 I’m sorry if I’ve sullied your image of our military.
 It’s just the truth of the matter.